wavefrontHQ/docs/pages/doc/wavefront_usage_info.md

 The first thing you would do is to investigate the charts in the [Usage Summary dashboard](examine_usage.html).
 They can show you how close you are to exceeding your committed rate and whether you will be billed for overages.

 The **Committed Rate vs Monthly Usage (PPS P95)** dashboard that’s part of the Wavefront Usage integration helps you determine whether you’re getting close to meeting the limit.
-For most Wavefront instances, after the limit is reached data still keeps flowing into Wavefront, but the customer has to pay overage.
+For most Wavefront instances, after the limit is reached data still keeps flowing into the Wavefront service, but the customer has to pay overage.

 The charts in the dashboard show this information:

 * Current PPS vs Committed PPS usage.
 * Usage of the Wavefront service in terms of PPS for your current billing period.
-* Usage of the Wavefront service for your current billing period in terms of the data points that are being queried out of Wavefront via dashboards, alerts, custom charts, API calls, etc.
+* Usage of the Wavefront service for your current billing period in terms of the data points that are being queried via dashboards, alerts, custom charts, API calls, etc.
 * Total PPS ingested for your current billing period.
 * Hourly usage of the Wavefront service.
 * Usage of the Wavefront service in terms of hourly PPS, data points per second (DPS), or spans per second (SPS) ingested vs scanned for the current billing period.